How do I run Microsoft ScanDisk?

 - Choose the option between standard and through.
 It is recommended you run standard first, if you encounter issues with scandisk using standard, run the through scan.

 - Finally, click start to begin Scandisk.

-In addition, Windows 95 OSR2 and Windows 98 will run scandisk automatically if the computer is shutdown improperly, to verify whether the hard drive encountered issues when the computer was improperly shutdown.
+Also, Windows 95 OSR2 and Windows 98 run scandisk automatically if the computer is shutdown improperly, to verify whether the hard drive encountered issues when the computer was improperly shutdown.

 Windows NT is not shipped with Microsoft Scandisk.
 However, various third-party companies offer utilities that can scandisk and check your hard drive for you.
 Symantec a well respected computer company offers such a program.

 Scandisk was first available in MS-DOS 6.2 and was available ever since.
-If you are running MS-DOS 6.2 or 6.22 and would like to run scandisk, follow the below steps.
+If you are running MS-DOS 6.2 or 6.22 and would like to run scandisk, follow the steps below.

 - If you are in Windows 3.x, click File and then Exit to get to the MS-DOS prompt.

 - From MS-DOS type CD\DOS and press enter.

 - From the C:\DOS> Type scandisk and press enter.
 Scandisk should begin running on the computer.